 International Training Schools:There are a number of international training schools.
 Please check which of these schools provide training that is recognised by the ALA approved course.

 Manual Lymphatic Drainage and Decongestive Therapy was developed in the 1930’s by Danish Therapists Emil and Estrid Vodder.
 It is used in the management of primary and secondary lymphoedema and other indications including acute and chronic oedema, neuromuscular disorders, fascial dysfunction, reflex sympathetic dystrophy, burns , scar therapy, acne, local chronic inflammation, migraine, circulatory disturbances, etc.

 The work of Vodder remains the foundation of Lymphoedema Management it is highly regarded and the methods are taught to therapists in Vodder schools around the world.
 In particular, the Vodder school in Austria.

-Belgium Lymphology Professor Albert Leduc in the 1980’s built on the work all ready achieved in Manual Lymphatic Drainage and after 30 years of animal and human research soley related to the management of lymphoedema developed the Leduc method of Manual Lymphatic Drainage and Management of Complex Lymphoedema.
+Belgium Lymphology Professor Albert Leduc in the 1980’s built on the work already achieved in Manual Lymphatic Drainage.
+After 30 years of animal and human research solely related to the management of lymphoedema, he developed the Leduc method of Manual Lymphatic Drainage and Management of Complex Lymphoedema.